postboy/osteria/README.md

 * supports both IPv4 and IPv6

 ## Platform
-* GNU/Linux
+* GNU/Linux (tested)
-* other *nix (porting should be very easy)
+* other *nix and Windows (not tested; porting should be easy because code for that platforms is already incluided in sources)
-* Windows (porting shouldn't be hard: you have to use Winsock, change a code for random number generation and asynchronous reading from socket for data exchange)

 ## Dependencies
 GTK+ >= 3.10